Actindo-AG/Documentation/Channels/Integration/01d_Amazon.md

 7. Once unlocked, select the checkboxes corresponding to the relevant marketplaces.

 8. Click the *Shipping provider mapping* menu entry in the left side bar.
   The *Shipping provider mapping* setting is displayed in the right side bar.
 All shipping methods offered by Amazon are displayed in the AmazonShipOption section.
-All available shipping methods must be assigned to a shipping provider in the *Assigned shipping provider* section.
+Each available shipping method must be assigned to a shipping provider in the *Assigned shipping provider* section.

     ![Shipping provider mapping](../../Assets/Screenshots/Channels/Settings/Connections/Amazon/Settings_ShippingProviderMapping.png "[Shipping provider mapping]")